-2.3 AVOIDING CONFLICTS OF INTEREST
+2.4 AVOIDING CONFLICTS OF INTEREST

-Each of us must make objective decisions on behalf of the Company and avoid situations where a potential, apparent, or actual conflict exists between the Company's interests and our own personal interests.
+Each of us must make objective decisions on behalf of the Company and avoid situations where a conflict or a potential or apparent conflict exists between the Company's interests and our own personal interests.
 A conflict of interest arises when personal interests or divided loyalties interfere with our ability to make sound, objective decisions on behalf of the Company.

-Situations of conflicts of interest can arise when doing business with family, personal or business partners or when you take outside work that can interfere with the time, talent and energy you bring to your work at the Company.
+Situations of conflicts of interest can arise when doing business with family, personal or business partners or relations or when you take outside work that can interfere with the time, talent and energy you bring to your work at the Company.

-"When my department hosts special events, my team puts me in charge of catering because my daughterin-law owns a local restaurant that provides great food at a discount.
+"When my department hosts special events, my team puts me in charge of catering because my daughter-in-law owns a local restaurant that provides great food at a discount.
 Is that okay?"

-No, even if the restaurant offers a great meal at a great price, selecting your daughter-inlaw's business without prior approval from the Legal Affairs Department may give the appearance that we chose her business because of your family connection.
+No, even if the restaurant offers a great meal at a great price, selecting your daughter-in-law's business without prior approval from the Legal Affairs Department may give the appearance that we chose her business because of your family connection.

-Any situation of actual, potential or perceived conflict of interest must be declared to the Talent Department or the Legal Affairs

-Department who will assess whether or not the disclosed situation amounts to an actual. potential or perceived conflict of interest and will outline the measures that must be taken to remedy the situation.
+Any situation of actual, potential or perceived conflict of interest must be declared to the Talent Department or the Legal Affairs Department who will assess whether or not the disclosed situation amounts to an actual, potential or perceived conflict of interest and will outline the measures that must be taken to remedy the situation.